esl/MongooseIM/doc/Advanced-configuration.md

 * `+K` - Enables kernel polling.
 It improves the stability when a large number of sockets is opened, but some systems might benefit from disabling it.
 Might be a subject of individual load testing.
 * `+A 5` - Sets the asynchronous threads number.
 Async threads improve I/O operations efficiency by relieving scheduler threads of IO waits.
 * `+P 10000000` - Process count limit.
 This is a maximum allowed number of processes running per node.
 In general, it should exceed the tripled estimated online user count.
 * `-env ERL_MAX_PORTS 250000` - Open port count.
 This is a maximum allowed number of ports opened per node.
 In general, it should exceed the tripled estimated online user count.
-Keep in mind that increasing this number also increases the memory usage by a constant amount, so finding the right balance for it is crucial for every project.
+Keep in mind that increasing this number also increases the memory usage by a constant amount, so finding the right balance for it is important for every project.
 * `-env ERL_FULLSWEEP_AFTER 2` - affects garbage collection.
 Reduces memory consumption (forces often full g.c.) at the expense of CPU usage.
 * `-sasl sasl_error_logger false` - MongooseIM's solution for logging is Lager, so SASL error logger is disabled.